Committed to fostering collaborative and productive commercial partnerships

 In May 2001, Genmab entered a collaboration with Roche to develop human antibodies to disease targets identified by Roche.
 In 2002, this alliance was expanded, and Roche made an equity investment in Genmab.
 Under the agreement, Genmab will receive milestones as well as royalty payments on successful products and, in certain circumstances, Genmab could obtain rights to develop products based on disease targets identified by Roche.

-In September 2010, Genmab and Seattle Genetics entered into an antibody-drug conjugate (ADC) research collaboration agreement.
-Under the agreement, Genmab has rights to utilize Seattle Genetics’ ADC technology with its HuMax®-TF antibody and Seattle Genetics has the right to exercise a co-development option for any resulting ADC products at the end of Phase 1 clinical development.
-In September 2014, Genmab entered into an additional ADC collaboration with Seattle Genetics to utilize Seattle Genetics’ ADC technology with Genmab’s HuMax®-AXL antibody.
+In September 2010, Genmab and Seagen entered into an antibody-drug conjugate (ADC) research collaboration agreement.
+Under the agreement, Genmab has rights to utilize Seagen’s ADC technology with its HuMax®-TF antibody and Seagen has the right to exercise a co-development option for any resulting ADC products at the end of Phase 1 clinical development.
+In September 2014, Genmab entered into an additional ADC collaboration with Seagen to utilize Seagen’s ADC technology with Genmab’s HuMax®-AXL antibody.
+On November 24, 2020 Genmab announced that it would not advance the development of enapotamab vedotin.

-In October 2011, Genmab and Seattle Genetics entered into a commercial license and collaboration agreement for antibody-drug conjugates (ADCs).
-Under the agreement, Genmab was granted rights to utilize Seattle Genetics ADC technology with its HuMax®-TF antibody.
-In 2017, Seattle Genetics exercised its option to co-develop tisotumab vedotin, and the companies share all future costs and profits for the product on a 50:50 basis.
+In October 2011, Genmab and Seagen entered into a commercial license and collaboration agreement for antibody-drug conjugates (ADCs).
+Under the agreement, Genmab was granted rights to utilize Seagen’s ADC technology with its HuMax®-TF antibody.
+In 2017, Seagen exercised its option to co-develop tisotumab vedotin, and the companies share all future costs and profits for the product on a 50:50 basis.
+In 2020, both companies entered into a commercialization agreement to continue joint decision-making on the worldwide development and commercialization strategy for tisotumab vedotin.

 In September 2019, Genmab entered into a collaboration agreement with Tempus, which built upon existing service agreements between the companies.
 Under the terms of the collaboration agreement, the companies will jointly work on research projects that are identified by Genmab to explore novel product concepts and biomarkers.
 For any resulting products, Genmab will lead all development and commercial activities.
 Tempus will be eligible for undisclosed milestones and royalties from Genmab and will also have the option to fund part of product development programs in exchange for increased royalty payments due to Tempus under the agreement.